mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-18-provision-excel-services-in-sharepoint-server-with-powershell.md

 ```

 _Line 20_ &ndash; Determine if the current logged in user, as defined
-earlier in line 7, is registered in SharePoint as a Managed Account.
+in line 7, is registered in SharePoint as a Managed Account.
 This is done by searching for the user name with `Get-SPManagedAccount`
 and creating a SPManagedAccount object variable called `$ManagedAccount`.